-Ever since I was a little girl, I have struggled to find a balance between doing and being and now I had gotten completely lost in the care for my family leaving no time for ME– Leaving no time to BE.
-It was time for me to slow down and look inward to my physical, emotional, and energetic body’s clues and wisdom to guide me.
+Ever since I was a little girl, I have struggled to find a balance between doing and being and now I had gotten completely lost in the care for my family leaving no time for ME– Leaving no time to BE and FEEL.
+It was time for me to slow down, tune in and feel my emotional, and energetic body’s clues and wisdom to guide me.

 It was time to take care of myself.

 I fell head over heels in love with the soft and graceful, yet powerful ancient Chinese practice of QIGONG, Through easy to learn, dance like movements, breathing exercises, visualization and self-massage I was able to open up my body, sending a huge amount of energy into my belly, hips and pelvis leaving me feeling connected and empowered from my core.

 From this place I felt less in need to always be on the go, in control of my environment, the need to be perfect, struggle to achieve my goals and give myself much-needed rest and downtime to re-energize and tune into and respond to my deepest desires, senses and feelings.